opentok/opentok-web-samples/README.md

 The code for this sample is found the following subdirectories:

-* 1. Basics -- This sample shows you how to connect to an OpenTok session, publish a stream, subscribe to a stream, and mute audio.
+* Basic Video Chat -- This sample shows you how to connect to an OpenTok session, publish a stream, subscribe to a stream, and mute audio.

-* 2. Archiving -- This sample shows you how to record an OpenTok session.
+* Archiving -- This sample shows you how to record an OpenTok session.

-* 3. Signaling -- This sample shows you how to use the OpenTok signaling API to implement text chat.
+* Signaling -- This sample shows you how to use the OpenTok signaling API to implement text chat.

 See the README file in each of these subdirectories for application-specific notes.